-I once helped to restore a two-manual Kirkman harpsichord from the 1770s.
+I once helped to restore a two-manual Kirkman harpsichord from 1775.
 The exciting part of the work involved taking off the old and damaged bottom and extricating a total of 5 kg of assorted iron parts from the instrument’s interior.
 These included, for instance, a T-beam that an earlier restorer had attached between spine and cheek, parallel to the belly rail, in a misguided attempt to stabilize the sagging structure of the instrument.

 Less exiting and rather messy was the removal of a thick layer of not original shellac from the soundboard.
 How do you scoop puddles of temporarily dissolved, but rapidly drying varnish out of a harpsichord?
 The head of operations, as I will call him, decided upon clean wood shavings, soaked in spirits and used as some sort of shove-aroundable blotter.
 This method was successful: after a lot of soaking and rubbing, most of the glossy soundboard seal was gone.